PrioritySoftware/PrioritySoftware.github.io/_sdk/WSCLIENT.md

 -   *['-headout' headers_response_outfile]* - If some of the data returned by the response is in the header of the response (instead of the body), use this option to store the header response in a file.
 -   \[, \'-authname, :tokenCode\]; -- if the remote web service uses OAuth2 for authorization, the OAuth2 token code that contains the access token.
-See **Interfacing With OAuth2** for more information.
+See **Authenticating With OAuth2** for more information.
 -   \[, \'-urlfile\', urlfile\] -- if the URL is greater than 127
     characters, add this option to the WSCLIENT program to transmit the endpoint_url within an ASCII file.
 When using this option, the